jackswank/Portfolio/README.md

 # [Project 1: Honors Data Analytics Thesis](https://github.com/jackswank/Portfolio/tree/main/Honors_Thesis)
 * Prototyped in Python and created using R and Tableau.
-* Year long project where this research was presented at a symposim and written into an honors thesis.
+* Year-long project where this research was presented at a symposium and written into an honors thesis.
-* The tool created allows for users to select different combinations of choices using dynamic user interfaces to determine expected salary.
+* The tool created allows users to select different combinations of choices using dynamic user interfaces to determine their expected salary.
-* Bridges CIP and SOC codes by utilizing a crosswalk and incorporates neural networks and t-tests.
+* Bridges CIP and SOC codes by utilizing a crosswalk.
+* Incorporates all areas of data science (domain expertise, computer science, and statistics).

 ![](/images/Postgraduate_Education.png)
 ![](/images/Symposium_Presentation.png)